 If few portrait subjects are perfect, no single pose if perfect either!
 That means compromises are inevitable and any “rules” you hear from me or anybody else should be considered suggestions to get you started.
 Posing is really is an art because it combines reality with what you and your subject can accomplish on any given day.
 Remember: A portrait is an image of a person who knows they are being photographed.

-• Posing is easier in outdoors (as in the image at right) because your subject is in more comfortable environment, even if they may not be familiar with that specific location.
-It’s the sky, clouds, and all that stuff that helps a subject relax.
+- Posing is easier in outdoors (as in the image at right) because your subject is in a more comfortable environment, even if they may not be familiar with that specific location.
+It’s the sky, clouds, and all that stuff that helps make a subject relax.
 Plus having objects they can grab, hold onto or lean on, solves one of the perennial posing problems: What to do with a subject’s hands.

 If you enjoyed today’s blog post and would like to buy ($2.50) Joe a cup of tea, click here.